April 14-21, 2018

 Journey to the sacred shores of Lake Atitlán for a week of yoga, meditation, ceremony and transformation.
-This is a magical and magnetic place on the planet, located in the Mayan heartland and thought to be the belly button of the Earth.
-With three majestic volcanoes surrounding the lake shore, this is an authentically powerful place to heal and balance our mind, body and heart.
+This is a magical and magnetic spot on the planet, located in the Mayan heartland, the Western Highlands of Guatemala.
+With three majestic volcanoes surrounding the lake, this is a truly potent place to heal and balance our bodies, minds and hearts.

 In Sanskrit, the word Sumaya means “long awaited dream come true.”
 Nestled into a secluded lakefront cove on the stunning shores of Lake Atitlán and founded in 2000, Villa Sumaya is a spiritual retreat center on 18 acres of sacred Mayan highlands.
 Villa Sumaya has been featured in Yoga Journal and Taschen’s “Great Yoga Retreats.”
 This gorgeous location offers panoramic lake and volcano views; elegantly-appointed, comfortable rooms; truly amazing, nurturing slow-food meals; juice bar and cafe; on-site Harmony Spa with spectacular healers; solar hot tub; fair-trade boutique and wood-burning sauna in majestic natural surroundings.
 Villa Sumaya is an eco-friendly wellness center ideal for self-care, rejuvenation, reflection and renewal.
 VillaSumaya.com

 Xicoy, the Cacao Spirit, is one of the most playful spiritual guides in ancient Mayan cosmology.
 A traditional Mayan plant medicine, cacao induces an expansive, mood enhancing quality.
 It is used to uplift the spirit, open the heart, deepen focus, remove blockages and enhance awareness.
 Gathering in a sacred circle of celebration, we’ll partake in the ritual sharing of a cacao elixir- an experience that promotes a meditative, reflective state and inspires a profound sense of joy and heartfelt gratitude.